|

 to the seduction of boys because of their low self-esteem.

-Once involved
+Once

-high school, that girls who don’t, feel unpopular and undesirable.
+in high school, that girls who don’t, feel unpopular and undesirable.

-during the teen years.
+can start during the teen years.

 Course